The Bootleg Series Vol. 8: Tell Tale Signs: Rare and Unreleased 1989–2006: Reception

 The album entered the Billboard 200 at number 6, becoming Dylan's 17th album to open in the top 10.
 It went on to sell over 600,000 copies.
 Tell Tale Signs currently maintains an 86% positive ("Universal acclaim") rating at Metacritic.
 It was also named the second best album of 2008 by Rolling Stone magazine.

 CBS's announcement that the two-CD set would sell for $18.99 and the three-CD version for $129.99 drew charges of "rip-off pricing" from Dylan biographer Michael Gray and other critics.

 Track listing

 All songs written by Bob Dylan except as indicated.

-Deluxe Edition

 The official Bob Dylan website offered a deluxe edition of the album, including a 150-page book and a bonus disc of tracks on top of the regular edition.
 Fans who pre-ordered the deluxe set directly from Bob Dylan's website also received an exclusive 7" vinyl.
 The first 5,000 customers were also given a Theme Time Radio Hour poster.
 The Bootleg Series Vol. 8 was also released on vinyl as 4 x 180g.
 LPs, plus a digital download and a 12" x 12" version of the book authored by Larry Sloman.